-We mentioned that dedicated servers are the more expensive option for hosting, but you might be wondering how much do they actually cost?
+We mentioned that these servers are the more expensive option for hosting, but you might be wondering how much do they actually cost?

-Generally, the starting price of renting a dedicated server is $100 per month.
+Generally, the starting price of renting this server is $100 per month.
 You can choose between managed and semi-managed servers, depending on the level of support and tools you need.

-However the price of dedicated servers can vary drastically based on different factors, such as:
+However, the price of these servers can vary drastically based on different factors, such as:

 - The service provider you choose.
-Some providers can even charge north of $1,000 per month for basic dedicated server hosting packages.
+Some providers can even charge north of $1,000 per month for basic packages.
 Do your research before choosing the right hosting provider for you.

 - The duration of your hosting contract.
-If you pay on a monthly basis for your dedicated server hosting, you’ll likely pay a slightly higher price than if you were to pay annually, or once every two years.
+If you pay on a monthly basis for your server, you’ll likely pay a slightly higher price than if you were to pay annually or once every two years.

-- The type of dedicated server hosting you require.
-If you don’t have the technical know-how, or manpower to set up and maintain your dedicated servers, then you can simply pay your provider an extra monthly fee so that they can manage everything for you.
+- The type of server hosting you require.
+If you don’t have the technical know-how or manpower to set up and maintain your servers, then you can simply pay your provider an extra monthly fee so that they can manage everything for you.
 This type of service is called managed dedicated server hosting.

 - The level of storage and memory you need.
 It should be self-explanatory that if your website or application requires more resources, processing power, or memory, then you’ll need to pay extra for each upgrade.

 At RedSwitches, you can pick up a cheap dedicated server hosting plan starting from only $100 per month.

 If, however, you want to buy a physical server, then you have to be prepared to pay out a large up-front fee for purchasing the hardware (the cost can range between $2,000 – $10,000).
 The upside here, though, is that you will end up saving money in the long run because you won’t pay monthly recurring fees.
 However, you’ll still need to spend more money on upgrading hardware in the future, as hardware becomes obsolete real fast nowadays.